 Plan Your Visit

-We are thrilled to open our doors once again—on July 25 for the public, and July 23 for members.
-(Tickets available online July 8 at 10am; July 6 at noon for members.)
+We are thrilled to open our doors once again and welcome you back to the Barnes.
 To ensure a safe, inspiring experience for all, we've adopted new health and safety protocols.

 You'll find everything you need to know about your next visit below.